Trends have always come and gone and in some instances have even come back around again.

-This could also be due to fact that changing up a bathrooms isn’t so easy to do often.
-It may just be that this is what many of us desire and have now come to expect from a bathroom.
+This could also be due to fact that changing up a bathroom isn’t easy to do often, or it may just be that this is what many of us desire and have now come to expect from a bathroom.

 Bathroom Trends 2018